OpenDataNode/ckanext-storage-admin/README.md

 Requirements
 -------

-In order to access Virtuoso as an SQL database, you need to have ODBC driver manager with Virtuoso driver, and have the DSN configured for your Virtuoso instance.
+In order to access Virtuoso as an SQL database, you need to install ODBC driver manager with Virtuoso driver, and configure a DSN for your Virtuoso instance.
 Here is an example for Ubuntu based distros, with local Virtuoso instance:

-Install iODBC with Virtuoso driver
+Install iODBC with Virtuoso driver:
 ```bash
 sudo apt-get install libiodbc2 libvirtodbc0
 ```

-~/.odbc.ini
+Sample ~/.odbc.ini:
 ```ApacheConf
 [ODBC Data Sources]
 Virtuoso = Virtuoso ODBC Driver